baltcoinh/rotki/docs/usage_guide_es.rst

   :maxdepth: 2

-Introduction
+Introduction.Y esto deberia salir en negrita
 *************

-In this section we are going to see how to use various parts of the rotki application.
+In this section we are going to see how to use various parts of the rotki application. esta es una edicion de prueba

-First time sign-up
+First time sign-up.
 ====================

 When you start rotki you are greeted with a sign-in/signup prompt.